 Some men with X-linked disease develop renal insufficiency after age 30 with hearing loss that occurs late or is mild, and autosomal dominant disease typically does not cause renal failure until age ≥ 45 years (adult forms).

-In patients with X-linked Alport syndrome, sensorineural hearing loss usually manifests in childhood, whereas renal disease often does not manifest until adulthood.
+In some patients with X-linked disease, sensorineural hearing loss usually manifests in childhood, whereas renal disease often does not manifest until adulthood.

 Other nonrenal manifestations rarely include polyneuropathy Polyneuropathy A polyneuropathy is a diffuse peripheral nerve disorder that is not confined to the distribution of a single nerve or a single limb and typically is relatively symmetrical bilaterally.
 Electrodiagnostic... read more and thrombocytopenia Thrombocytopenia: Other Causes Platelet destruction can develop because of immunologic causes (viral infection, drugs, connective tissue or lymphoproliferative disorders, blood transfusions) or nonimmunologic causes (sepsis... read more .

 Serum creatinine level

 Diagnosis is suggested in patients who have microscopic hematuria on urinalysis or recurrent episodes of gross hematuria, particularly if an abnormality of hearing or vision or a family history of chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more is present.